hesmoar/KitsuHomeStudioTools/README.md

 This README gives a practical overview of how the project is structured and how to run the tools locally.

+## Main Features
+- Task Manager UI to view user assignments based on database (currently Kitsu)
+- Publisher to upload previews into kitsu and working files into a desired location
+- File management that takes care of structure and naming convention based on database info

 ## Quick start (development)

 1. Create a virtual environment and activate it (Windows example):